-Summary Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine and oxalic acid.
+Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine.

 Antioxidants may help protect cells from damage by free radicals (

 There is some evidence that rooibos tea can increase antioxidant levels in your body.

 However, any increase documented has been small and doesn’t last long.

-In one 15-person study, blood levels of antioxidants increased by 2.9% when participants drank red rooibos and 6.6% when they drank the green variety.
+In one small 2010 study, blood levels of antioxidants increased by 6.6% when participants drank red rooibos and 2.9% when they drank the green variety (15).

-This uptick lasted for five hours after the participants drank 17 ounces (500 ml) of tea made with 750 mg of rooibos leaves (10).
+This uptick lasted for 5 hours after the participants drank 17 ounces, or 500 milliliters (mL), of tea, which was made with 750 milligrams of rooibos leaves (15).